pqina/filepond/README.md

 *   **Image optimization**, automatic image resizing, **cropping**, and **fixes EXIF orientation**.
 *   **Responsive**, automatically scales to available space, is functional on both **mobile and desktop devices**.

+FilePond is compatible with a wide range of browsers, the oldest explicitely supported browser is IE11, for best cross browser support add [FilePond Polyfill](https://github.com/pqina/filepond-polyfill) to your project.

 [Learn more about FilePond](https://pqina.nl/filepond)

 ### Plugins